hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownEmphasis.class/README.md

-A MarkdownEmphasis represent a MarkdownEmphasis over a range of characters after parsing.
-The applied styling is expressed through my textAttribute and colorAttribute.

-Instance Variables
+A MarkdownInlineContainerBlock is an inline element and super class for all inline elements defining an emphasis, such as italic, bold ore struck out.
+It is defined over a reange of characters in a text.